brontosaurusrex/postbang/JessieFromNetinstall.markdown

 (Check postbang/bin and copy needed to user bin)

 ### Problems to fix/things to add/modify:
-- gksu
 - theme errors
 - document custom scripts
 - add weechat config
 - disable root?
+- when things settle down, do a script that installs everything.
-- better name than "postbang": icebreaker? iceberg?
+- <s>better name than "postbang": icebreaker? iceberg?</s> < actually present icebreaker for the community respin and keep postbang for this experiment
+- <s>gksu</s> < seems to be working
 - <s>Add that flat-pinkMarker theme</s> < done
 - <s>xdg? seems to be making a Desktop folder in user home ....</s> < fixed, was an iceweasel behaviour